gereeter/csvsheet/src/help.md

-End                        Move to the end of the current cell or row PageUp                     Move up by a single screen's worth of rows PageDown                   Move down by a single screen's worth of rows
+End                        Move to the end of the current cell or row PageUp                     Move up by a single screen's worth of rows PageDown                   Move down by a single screen's worth of rows Ctrl+PageUp                Move to the first row Ctrl+PageDown              Move to the last row

 Tab                        Move right one cell, remembering the current column Enter                      Move down one cell, jumping to the column at which